Am I Doing Enough for My Financial Future?

 “All combined, I like my clients to contribute 15% of their income for retirement—which could be a combination of contributing to a retirement plan and their own IRAs,” says Addison.

-If your company offers a Roth 401(k) contribution option, you can take advantage of the tax diversity mentioned earlier.
-Rachel says, “You can use Roth IRA vs. Traditional IRA calculator to determine which kind of contribution—pretax traditional or posttax Roth—is more beneficial to you.
-But ideally, you would contribute to both at different points.”
+If your company has a Roth 401(k) option, you can benefit from the tax diversity of having both kinds of contributions.
+Rachel says: “Use our Roth IRA vs. Traditional IRA calculator to see which contribution type may be better for you—pre-tax traditional or post-tax Roth.
+Ideally, you would contribute to both at different points.”
+SIMPLE IRAs may also have a Roth option.

 Another strategy for your employer’s retirement plan is to increase the percentage you save each year.
-“Some retirement plans offer automatic increases, but even if yours doesn’t, it can be a good idea to bump up your savings annually,” says Addison.
+“Some retirement plans offer automatic increases," says Addison.
+"If yours doesn’t, it can be a good idea to bump up your savings annually on your own."

 3. Knock Out High-Interest Debt to Free Up Money

-High-interest debt includes credit cards and personal loans where the interest rate is much higher than an expected return you might get by investing in the market.
-For example, as of October 2, 2024, the average credit card interest rate was over 20%.* Investors' expectations regarding retirement account returns are generally lower than this.
+High-interest credit card debt or personal loans can have rates much higher than what you might earn by investing.
+For example, as of May 14, 2025, the average credit card interest rate was slightly over 20%.* Investors' expectations regarding retirement account returns are generally lower than this.

 “That means that if you have high-interest debt, you may lose money in the long term if you do not pay it off sooner,” says Addison.
-If you make regular retirement contributions but carry high-interest debt, consider paying it off as aggressively as you can.
+If you regularly save for retirement but have high-interest debt, try to pay off the debt as quickly as possible.

-The key to is to determine whether it’s costing you more to pay on high-interest-rate debt than you are earning with your investments.
-If it is, you might consider making the debt your priority for now, and then focus more on your savings.
+The key is to find out if paying high-interest debt costs you more than what you earn from your investments.
+If it does, you might consider making the debt your priority for now and then focus more on your savings.

 4. Consider an HSA for Medical Expenses, Tax Savings AND Retirement

-Once you set up investment accounts and pay down debt, it may be time to consider a Health Savings Account (HSA), which offers benefits for health care costs now and in retirement, and it also can be used for other expenses in retirement—all tax-free.
+After you set up investment accounts and pay off debt, think about a health savings account (HSA).
+An HSA helps with health care costs now and in retirement.
+You can also use it for other expenses in retirement, all tax-free.

-Plus, when you reach age 65, you can withdraw funds penalty-free for any expenses.
-And like an IRA, it will be taxed as income.
+Plus, when you reach age 65, you can withdraw penalty-free funds for any expenses.
+And like a traditional IRA, the IRS will tax it as income.

-• Investing options may be available, potentially helping to grow your money.
+- Investing options may be available, which can potentially help grow your money.

-• Three tax advantages: tax-deductible contributions or pre-tax in an employer’s plan, no taxes on interest or dividends and tax-free withdrawals for qualified medical expenses.
+- Three tax benefits: You can make tax-deductible contributions or use pretax money in an employer’s plan.
+There are no taxes on interest or dividends.
+You can also make tax-free withdrawals for qualified medical expenses.

-“I’m not sure people fully utilize or understand how powerful an HSA can be,” says Addison.
-“And maxing out an HSA first may be a smart move because it can be the most flexible.”
+Addison says, "I'm not sure people fully utilize or understand how powerful an HSA can be.
+Maxing out an HSA first may be a wise decision because they offer so much flexibility."

-“The contribution limit is not super high, so a lot of my clients are maxing out theirs,” says Rachel.
-“I think a lot more people would contribute to it if they understood the triple tax benefits HSAs offer.
+“The contribution limit is not super high, so a lot of my clients are maxing out their HSAs,” says Rachel.
+“I think a lot more people would contribute if they understood the triple tax benefits they offer.

-“An HSA may be especially beneficial for people who retire early—earlier than their eligibility for Medicare—to help pay for their medical expenses in that in-between stage,” says Addison.
+“An HSA can also be helpful for people who retire early, before they qualify for Medicare," says Addison.
+"It can help pay for medical expenses in that in-between time."

 5. Consider Non-Retirement Accounts and Individual Securities

 Is there a place for individual securities or different investment vehicles in your financial strategy?
-If you are making full use of tax-advantaged retirement accounts, it may be time to examine taxable accounts or even a brokerage account.
+If you have tax-advantaged retirement accounts, consider looking at taxable accounts.
+You might also want to explore a brokerage account.

 Rachel says a lot of her clients have brokerage accounts, and sometimes, it’s a hobby rather than a long-term plan.
-“I tell clients that the majority of their portfolio should be in a diversified vehicle like a mutual fund or an exchange-traded fund.
-Individual stocks can be good for extra investments, but they may not be the best foundation of your retirement savings.”
+"I tell clients that most of their portfolio should be in a diverse option like a mutual fund or an exchange-traded fund.
+Individual stocks can be good for extra investments.
+However, they may not be the best base for your retirement savings."

 Addison says, “It’s nice to have different pools of money.
 Pre-tax, post-tax and non-retirement investments can help you have more diversified tax options when it’s time to withdraw money in retirement.”